alv2017/synchronous-block/README.md

 1) Server side average response time for `/api/user/register/` endpoint: 222.0682 ms
 2) Client side average response time for `/api/user/register` endpoint: 223.5300 ms

+### 5.3.
+Measuring `/api/users/register/` Endpoint Response Time Under Concurrent Load

+Our next challenge is to measure the `/api/users/register/` endpoint response time when registration requests are running concurrently.

+We will use `locust` to perform the load testing. [locust](https://locust.io/) is an open source load testing tool that allows you to define user behavior with Python code, and swarm your system with millions of simultaneous users. 😊